 Step 4 : Easily monitor your assets on the Internet (via reports and dataviz)

 You can imagine that simply getting a long list of your images from the web would be unwieldy at best.
 Reporting tools should be easy to navigate and display warnings about any issues, eg which images are not compliant, authorised, etc.

 Also, custom alerts are a practical tool to avoid a daily login because they will let you know when there are issues which need addressed.

 Lastly, the ability to easily access information about the sites on which your images were found will simplify your data analysis such as knowing your audience, image monetization or categories, etc.

 IMATAG’s monitoring dashboard

-An online report gives you a statistical view of the sites where your images are used.
+The reports from our web service give you a statistical view of the sites where your images are used.

 Additional information such as the world rank of these sites (audience indicators) helps you assess the exposure of your content and make the right decisions.